lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Core Idea:** Use pre-experiment covariate data to reduce variance through regression adjustment.

+**Intuition: "Subtract out predictable noise"**
+If you know a user typically converts at 2%, then observing them convert at 2.1% is more informative than observing a raw 2.1% conversion.
+CUPED exploits this by using pre-experiment behaviour to predict what *would have happened anyway*, then measuring deviations from that prediction.
+The treatment effect signal remains; the individual-level noise is removed.

+*When it works:* High correlation between pre/post behaviour (ρ > 0.5).
+Stable metrics like DAU, revenue per user.
+*When it fails:* New users (no history), behaviour shifts between pre-period and experiment, very long experiments where pre-period becomes stale.

 **MDE Equation Modification:**
 $$MDE_{CUPED} = (z_{1-\alpha/2} + z_{1-\beta}) \cdot \sqrt{\frac{2\sigma^2(1-\rho^2)}{n}}$$